 Tax considerations are a significant factor in any business transaction.

-The McConnell Valdés Tax Practice group is the only stand-alone tax group Puerto Rico - over a dozen seasoned attorneys who committed to helping some of the world’s leading companies minimize their tax burdens -- and maximize the benefits of doing business in Puerto Rico.
+The McConnell Valdés Tax Practice group is the only stand-alone tax group in Puerto Rico with over a dozen seasoned attorneys committed to helping some of the world’s leading companies minimize their tax burdens and maximize the benefits of doing business in Puerto Rico.

 Our profound understanding of Puerto Rico tax laws and policy enables us to pinpoint potential tax issues even in a volatile market – so that clients can plan effectively for the future.
 We are well connected and maintain an active and results-driven tax lobbying group that focuses on all areas of tax and tax incentives legislation that affects our clients.